Choosing Tunes for Contra Dance Medleys

 grand square 16 beats (3 to move and 1 to turn x 4) a quarter

-gypsy smooth music; a minor key works well
+gypsy smooth, sinuous music; a minor key works well

 ladies chain across the set: 8 beats; across and back: 16 beats